Alo sets single-season Oklahoma HR mark in win vs. Georgia

 Mary Wilson Avant got the loss for Georgia.
 She permitted four earned runs and six hits in five innings.

 Oklahoma won its first 33 games this season before losing at Georgia.

-The Sooners found themselves in the elimination game after they were upset by unseeded James Madison on Thursday.
+“Very uncomfortable coming into this game because I knew what it was like playing against them,” Oklahoma coach Patty Gasso said.
+“They are scary.
+They can swing and they can hit it out at any time.
+They are very rally-oriented.”

+Georgia lost seven straight late in the season, then rallied and won five straight in regional and super regional play to qualify for the World Series.

 ___ Follow Cliff Brunt on Twitter: https://twitter.com/CliffBruntAP.